Sunosi (solriamfetol) – To treat excessive sleepiness in adult patients with narcolepsy or obstructive sleep apnea.

 - Severe impairment: Starting dose and maximum dose is 37.5 mg once daily.

 - End stage renal disease (ESRD): Not recommended.

 SUNOSI is a dopamine and norepinephrine reuptake inhibitor (DNRI) indicated to improve wakefulness in adult patients with excessive daytime sleepiness associated with narcolepsy or obstructive sleep apnea (OSA).

 Limitations of Use

 SUNOSI is not indicated to treat the underlying airway obstruction in OSA.
-Ensure that the underlying airway obstruction is treated (e.g., with continuous positive airway pressure (CPAP)) for at least one month prior to initiating SUNOSI for excessive daytime sleepiness.
+Ensure that the underlying airway obstruction is treated iop new jersey (e.g., with continuous positive airway pressure (CPAP)) for at least one month prior to initiating SUNOSI for excessive daytime sleepiness.
 Modalities to treat the underlying airway obstruction should be continued during treatment with SUNOSI.
 SUNOSI is not a substitute for these modalities.